Awood0511/NTDOY_Microservice/readme.txt

 /api/sell : user sells a certain amount of stock in a specific account (must check if they have enough stocks to sell and give them the money)
 Inputs: Token in Auth Header, account_name, buy_amount as query params
-Outputs: username, account, price, quantity as json TODO make sure user has enough stocks to sell in that specific account TODO add the money to the users account after the transaction is complete (Milestone 2)
+Outputs: username, account, price, quantity as json TODO add the money to the users account after the transaction is complete (Milestone 2)

 /api/buy : user buys a certain amount of stock in a specific account (must check if they have the money and that OBS has enough stocks to sell)